-Any communications that would be subject to the described review by the President's agents must be considered communications authorized by the President under 11 CFR 110.11(b) and (c)(3), in addition to State Senator Kerr.
-Therefore, the disclaimer requirements apply both to Ms. Kerr and President Bush with respect to all of the Kerr Committee advertisements.
-This conclusion is consistent with the Commission's treatment of political party expenditures.
-There, the Commission stated that if an advertisement paid for by a political party committee as a coordinated expenditure under 2 U.S.C.
-441a(d) is, in fact, authorized by the candidate, an authorization statement by the candidate would be required for that advertisement, in addition to the disclaimer requirements for party coordinated expenditures in 11 CFR 110.11(d).
-See Disclaimers, Fraudulent Solicitation, Civil Penalties, and Personal Use of Campaign Funds; Final Rules, 67 Fed.
+1 11 CFR 110.11(b)(1), the "specifications for all disclaimers" in 11 CFR 110.11(c)(1), and 2 the "specific requirements for television communications authorized by a candidate" in 3 11 CFR 110.11(c)(3).
+Television advertisements authorized by a candidate are required 4 to include a candidate appearing in an unobscured, full screen view making a statement 5 that identifies the candidate and states his or her approval of the communication or a 6 voice-over of a photograph of the candidate to a similar effect.
+11 CFR 110.11(c)(3)(ii).
+7 Any communications that would be subject to the described review by the 8 President's agents must be considered communications authorized by the President under 9 11 CFR 110.11(b) and (c)(3), in addition to State Senator Kerr.
+Therefore, the disclaimer 10 requirements apply both to Ms. Kerr and President Bush with respect to all of the Kerr 11 Committee advertisements.
+This conclusion is consistent with the Commission's 12. treatment of political party expenditures.
+There, the Commission stated that if an 13 advertisement paid for by a political party committee as a coordinated expenditure under 14 2 U.S.C.
+441a(d) is, in fact, authorized by the candidate, an authorization statement by 15 the candidate would be required for that advertisement, in addition to the disclaimer 16 requirements for party coordinated expenditures in 11 CFR 110.11(d).
+See Disclaimers, 17 Fraudulent Solicitation, Civil Penalties, and Personal Use of Campaign Funds; Final 18 Rules, 67 Fed.
 Reg.
 76962, at 76968 (Dec.
 13, 2002).

-In this instance, for example, the disclaimer for the advertisements distributed after January 18, 2004, could state: "Paid for and approved by Alice Forgy Kerr for Congress and Bush/Cheney '04."
-11 CFR 110.11(b)(1) and (c)(3)(iii).
-The disclaimer for the Kerr Committee advertisements publicly distributed before January 19, 2004, could state: "Paid for by Kerr for Congress and approved by Kerr and Bush/Cheney '04."
-Both disclaimers also would be appropriate text for written statements required under 11 CFR 110.11(c)(3)(iii).
+19 In this instance, for example, the disclaimer for the advertisements distributed 20 after January 18, 2004, could state: "Paid for and authorized by Alice Forgy Kerr for 21 Congress and Bush/Cheney '04."
+11 CFR 110.11(b)(1).
+The disclaimer for the Kerr 22 Committee advertisements publicly distributed before January 19, 2004, could state: 23 "Paid for by Kerr for Congress and authorized by Kerr and Bush/Cheney '04."
+Both